 Some people cannot feel happy, not even on sunny days surrounded by loving family and friends.
-Those people will have difficulty contributing to the family, or feeling happy enough to become half of a satisfying long-term relationship or finding contentment living single.
-Even when showered with the good things in life, they nevertheless cannot feel content or pleased with life.
+Those people will have difficulty contributing to the family, or feeling happy enough to perform their half of a satisfying long-term relationship or finding contentment living single.
+Even when showered with the good things in life, they nevertheless cannot feel content or happy.
 Their emotions overwhelm their ability to talk themselves out of it.
-They are depressed.
-That state of consciousness can begin in childhood.
+That state of depression can begin in childhood.

 Sometimes, depressed people have not learned how to be grateful or how to forgive people who have hurt them.
-Their unhappiness can be countered with “positive thinking” or cognitive behavioural training (CBT) or the acceptance of religious belief.
+Their unhappiness can be countered with “positive thinking” or cognitive behavioural training (CBT) or the acceptance of religious ceremonies of forgiveness and absolution.
 When they learn a new way of viewing reality that can be applied to their frustrations and disappointments and anger or hurt, gradually (or perhaps even suddenly) they become happier and more content.

 Sometimes, depressed people are not getting good nutrition, enough exercise, or some other physical need.
 Their outlook on life can be changed with better nutrition, exercise, nutritional supplements, purer water, quitting smoking, or some other physical change.

 Other depressed people are unable to change their feelings by applying a tried-and-true system of rational, optimistic, or faith-based thinking.
 They try to make life-style changes that have physical effects, but cannot stick with them.
 No matter how hard they try, they remain anxious, hurt, angry, jealous, disappointed, frustrated, and sad.
-Some days may be better than others, but overall the world is never sunny enough long enough.
+Some days may be better than others, but overall the world is never sunny enough for long enough.
 They no longer trust the people who have told them to do this, that, or the other thing to feel content.
 We call that condition “depression.”
 It may be mild, moderate, or suicidal.

-Daniel was about eleven years old when he fell into despair of ever achieving the relationship with his parents his siblings developed without difficulty or that his siblings had with one another.
+Daniel was about 11 years old when he fell into despair of ever achieving the relationship with his parents, teachers, and others that his siblings enjoyed without difficulty or that his siblings had with one another.
 He became rebellious and sad.
 The oftener he failed over the next few years, the more vulnerable he became to artificial, chemical happiness.
 Nothing we did as parents to bridge the gaps seemed to be enough.
 He required far more time than our other children, which made them feel neglected.
 By the age of 15 he was addicted to alcohol, marijuana, and hallucinogens.
-His behavior had become harmful to himself and to others.
+His behaviour had become harmful to himself and to others.

 The health of the middle and inner ear is essential to normal behaviour.
 The spectrum of human behaviour, including so-called “mental” illnesses, is generated in the ear.